yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration/PackagesOnExternalMediaHowTo.rst

 This guide is based on http://forum.openwrt.org/viewtopic.php?id=11495.

+There is also an [:../BootFromExternalMediaHowTo:alternative HowTo] that follows a different concept.

 = Configuration files for the different routers =
 Save the configuration file to /etc/config/bootfromexternalmedia.